ShemshurDav/cursor-shadow-patch/README.md

 > [!IMPORTANT]
-> This tool may no longer be actively maintained, as Ive mostly switched from Cursor to Roo Code with Gemini 2.5 Pro.
+> This tool may no longer be actively maintained, as Ive mostly switched to Roo Code with Gemini 2.5 Pro _:3_

 # Cursor Shadow Patch